oncodash/ontoweaver/docs/sections/tutorials.rst

     # Classical types, serving ase bases.

     owl:thing a rdfs:Class ; # Type for nodes.
-        rdfs:label "thing" ; # Note how labels are uppercased.
+        rdfs:label "thing" ; # Note how labels are lowercased.
         rdfs:subClassOf biocypher:BioCypherRoot . # `subClassOf` means the same than `is_a`.

     :association a owl:ObjectProperty ; # Type for edges.